koen-dejonghe/deep-learning-scala/README.md

 ```

 ### How does it work
-A network is composed of gates (layers).
+A network is composed of gates.
 Each gate is an actor in the actor system, and as such runs asynchronously in its own thread.

 #### Forward pass
 The training set is forwarded to the input actor.
 The input actor takes a random sample of size `miniBatchSize` from the training set,
 and forwards it to the first gate (which is supposed to be a linear gate).
 The activation function forwards it to the next gate, in this example, a RELU non-linearity.
-The RELU gate then forwards its activation to the next layer, again a linearity.
+The RELU gate then forwards its activation to the next gate, again a linearity.
 And so on, until the output gate is reached.
 The output gate calculates the cost and the derivative of the cost using the provided cost function.

 #### Backward pass
-The derivative of the cost is fed back to the last layer, which calculates the gradient and passes this again to the gate before it.
+The derivative of the cost is fed back to the last gate, which calculates the gradient and passes this again to the gate before it.
 And so on, until the input gate is reached.
 At the input gate, a new sample is taken, and the process starts all over.